Real Heat, Real Healing

-While some other pain relief patches and creams feel warm, they really are not delivering heat.
+While some other pain relief patches and creams feel warm, they do not actually deliver heat.

 It’s a fact their makers acknowledge.
 The Icy Hot® marketing message plainly states that Icy Hot® creams and patches “create… sensations that divert attention from the actual pain and help block the pain signals being sent to the brain.”1